appultaart/pyFirmata/README.rst

 Enable reporting
 ----------------
 Before reading data from a pin, Firmata must be instructed to enable reporting for a pin.
-This is done with the ''enable_reporting'' method.
-The pin's value can now be read by the pin's ''read'' method as is done above, or by directly reporting its ''value'' variable.
+This is done automatically in most cases (such as when setting the 'input' or 'analog' mode of a pin).
+As there might be at times an error message that informs that a pin is 'not enabled', explicitly calling the ''enable_reporting'' method might solve the issue.

     >>> anaPin = board.analog_pins[2]
     >>> anaPin.mode = 'analog'
     >>> anaPin.enable_reporting()
-    >>> print("Value:", anaPin.value)
+    >>> print("Value:", anaPin.read())
     0.6614

 Setting the sampling interval